 Sensor: 1/2.3-inch, 18.1MP | Lens: 25-750mm, f3.3-6.4 | Monitor: 3.0-inch touchscreen, 1,040K dots | Viewfinder: EVF | Continuous shooting: 10fps | Movies: 4K | User level: Beginner/intermediate

 You might be wondering why the ZS60 (TZ80 outside the US) comes lower down our list than the camera it replaces, the ZS50 / TZ70.
 The answer's simple - the jump from a resolution to 12MP to 18MP has seen image quality actually suffer in low light thanks to the increased pixel count.
 That said, there's the welcome addition of 4K video capture and the return of a touchscreen interface.
-Unless these are deal-breakers though, save a bit of cash and get the ZS50 / TZ70.
+The ZS60 / TZ80 has just been replaced by the ZS70 / TZ90 that we're in the middle of testing at the moment, with even more pixels and a titling screen.
+For now though, save a bit of cash and get the ZS50 / TZ70.